 Analysis of recall rates by age groups in the target age range showed that, in most years, the recall to assessment rate was highest amongst women in the 50–54 years age group.
-This observation may be due to the fact women in the younger age group tend to have denser breast tissue which make lesions more difficult to distinguish during screening.4 The increase in recall to assessment rates from 1996 to 2014 was similar for all age groups.
+This observation may be due to the fact that women in the younger age group tend to have denser breast tissue which make lesions more difficult to distinguish during screening.4 The increase in recall to assessment rates from 1996 to 2016 was similar for all age groups.

 For women attending a subsequent screen, higher recall to assessment rates were also observed for the 50–54 years age group, but with little observed change in rates between 1996 and 2015.